A few years ago, I spent two months in the jungles of Peru. That experience gave me a new appreciation for all the uses of a survival machete.

 Uses for a Good Machete

-Big and strong, the machete is a very versatile type of blade.
+Big and robust, the machete is a very versatile type of blade.
 It is something between a sword, cutlass, and survival knife.
 Some go as far as calling machetes “the only multi-tool you’ll ever need.”

 - Clearing a campsite